Hike the 0.5 mile Healthy Heart Loop and enjoy the fun story of a young fox!

 Ferdinand Fox’s First Summer by Mary Holland is a photographic journal of a red fox as he explores the world around him during the first few months of his life.
 He’s about a month old when he first comes out of the den.
 Watch as he learns to hunt through play and by using his senses.
 See the changes as he grows from a young kit to a young fox.
 After all, by the next summer, he’ll have kits of his own!
 Naturalist photographer and environmental educator Mary Holland has captured Ferdinand Fox’s First Summer in a way that is sure to grab children’s hearts.

-While the audience of the book is Kindergarten to 3rd grade, the content is great for all ages- even adults!
-It’s fun, informative, and exciting to see Ferdinand grow up!
+While the audience of the book is 1st to 2nd grade, the content is great for all ages- even adults!

 Be sure to also check out the author’s incredible Naturally Curious blog.